 Zygomatic Dental Implants

-Traditionally patients with bone loss would need bone grafting which can add 6 months to a year to their treatment and has a high failure rate.
-But with the Zygomatic implant procedure, the board-certified surgeons at New Teeth Now routinely and successfully provide patients with full mouth restorations in one day with no bone grafting.
+Not always.
+Before zygomatic treatment options were available, patients with bone loss in the upper jaw would undergo a bone grafting process which commonly took six months to a year before implants could even be placed.
+This treatment also had a high failure rate.
+With the zygomatic implant placement, the board-certified surgeons at New Teeth Now routinely and successfully provide patients with full mouth restorations in one day and with no bone grafting.

 Why Consider Zygomatic Dental Implant Surgery?

 Very few surgeons in the world routinely place zygomatic implants, but at New Teeth Now our surgeons place more zygomatic implants than any other practice in the U.S. During your consultation, your New Teeth Now surgeon will discuss options with you and determine whether zygomatic implants are the right fit.
 Zygomatic implants are one of the reasons the New Teeth Now can be done in one day for patients who have been turned away by others due to with severe bone loss.
 Because there is no bone grafting, there is an extremely high success rate.
 When placed by an experience oral surgeon, they are safe, fast, and have given thousands of people all over the world their lives back.